yushundong/yushundong.github.io/_pages/prospectivestudent.md

 ## Fellowship Award Opportunities at RAI Lab (<span style="color:red">with funding support</span>)
 <hr style="border: 0; height: 1px; background: #e0e0e0; margin-top: 0.5em; margin-bottom: 1.5em;">

-RAI Lab will start a tentative plan aimming to grant _RAI Fellowship Award_ to FSU students who show significant research excellence in the domain RAI Lab is currently focusing on.
-If you are interested in _RAI Fellowship Award_, please see details below.
+RAI Lab will initiate a tentative plan aimming to grant RAI Fellowship Award to FSU students who show significant research excellence in the domain RAI Lab is currently focusing on.
+If you are interested in RAI Fellowship Award, please see details below.

-**RAI Fellowship Award**: RAI Lab will provide a one-semester (RAI Fellowship Award) or a two-semester (RAI Fellowship Award with highest honors) funding support to the winners who is selected for the award.
+**RAI Fellowship Award**: RAI Lab will provide a one-semester (_RAI Fellowship Award_) or a two-semester (_RAI Fellowship Award with Highest Honors_) funding support to the winners who is selected for the award.
 Awardees will be invited to give a talk at the [Student Seminar hosted at FSU CS Department](https://www.cs.fsu.edu/seminars/).
 Selection will be conducted on a rolling basis.
 At each round of selection, if no candidate meets the rigorous selection criteria in the pool, the award will not be conferred.

 **Qualification**: Only full-time students, including undergraduate, graduate, and PhD students, at Florida State University are qualified for RAI Fellowship Award.

 **Application Deadline**: Please refer to the dates below to determine when you can expect a decision on your application.
-Applications may be reviewed immediately upon submission - incomplete applications will be declined.
+Applications may be reviewed immediately upon submission, and incomplete applications will be declined.

 <!-- begin custom styled table -->
 <table style="border-collapse: collapse; width: 100%; font-family: sans-serif; font-size: 15px;">